-Understanding swimming pool liability laws in Florida will help you better understand your legal options after a drowning or swimming pool accident.
-You may have grounds to file a claim or lawsuit if a pool owner’s carelessness harmed you or a loved one.
+Understanding swimming pool liability laws in Florida will help you understand your legal options after a drowning accident.
+You may have grounds to file a lawsuit if a pool owner’s carelessness harmed you or a loved one.

 General Information About Drowning Accident Liability in Florida

+What is your homeowner’s liability for swimming pool injuries?
 Florida’s premises liability law generally states a property owner is responsible for maintaining safe premises for legally permitted guests.
-Premises liability for pool owners in Florida states they may be liable for drownings resulting from their failure to fulfill this responsibility.
+Premises liability for pool owners in Florida states they may be liable for drownings resulting from their failure to do so.

 That doesn’t mean a pool’s owner is always liable when a drowning occurs.
 For example, perhaps a victim was injured in a drowning accident they caused because they were intoxicated.
-Under Florida law, a pool’s owner may not be liable.
+Under Florida law, a pool’s owner may not be liable for not doing their duty of care.

 What You Need to Know About Florida’s Residential Swimming Pool Safety Act

-Per the Residential Swimming Pool Safety Act (RSPSA) in Florida, a residential swimming pool in Florida must meet one of the following safety standards:
+Per the Residential Swimming Pool Safety Act (RSPSA) in Florida, a residential swimming pool in Florida must meet the following safety standards:

-• A barrier meeting specific standards under Florida law (more on this below) must isolate the pool from access to a home.
+- A barrier meeting specific standards under Florida law must isolate the pool from access to a home.

-• If any doors or windows of a home provide direct access to a pool, they must have safety alarms.
-The safety alarm for such a window or door must have “a minimum sound pressure rating of 85 dB A at 10 feet.”
+- If any doors or windows of a home provide direct access to a pool, they must have safety alarms.
+The safety alarm must have a minimum sound pressure rating of “85 dB A at 10 feet.”

 Meeting one of the above standards requires a residential pool to pass inspection in Florida.
 For a barrier isolating a pool from access to a home to comply with the law, it must have all of the following qualities:

-• The barrier must cover the perimeter of the pool.
-Typically, it can’t be part of another barrier on a home’s property unless that barrier covers the pool’s perimeter and meets the other requirements here.
+- The barrier must cover the perimeter of the pool.
+Typically, it can’t be part of another barrier on a home’s property unless that barrier covers the pool’s perimeter.

 If a swimming pool is aboveground, it may serve as its barrier, or an owner may erect a barrier upon it.
 The barrier must still meet the above requirements.
 In addition, steps providing access to an aboveground pool must be removable, secure, or protected by a barrier meeting these requirements.